Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 ## Job Status

 -   `SUBMITTED`: The job is created but not enqueued for execution.
--   `BLOCKED`: The job is blocked by inputs not ready.
+-   `BLOCKED`: The job is blocked because inputs are not ready.
 -   `PENDING`: The job is waiting for execution.
 -   `RUNNING`: The job is being executed.
 -   `CANCELED`: The job was canceled by the user.